 In November 2018, Google released a new feature enabling the ability to disable unknown sources device-wide on work profile deployments as far back as Android 6.0.

-Google docs state 8.0 as this is the earliest version of Android which supports preventing verify apps from being disabled (the feature this relies on), however this will function as far back 6.0 as long as verify apps is enabled, but may be overridden by the end-user.
+Google docs state 8.0 as this is the earliest version of Android which supports preventing verify apps from being disabled (the feature this relies on), however it will function as far back 6.0 as long as verify apps is enabled with the caveat it may be overridden by the end-user.

 In Android 10 this feature became a natively supported AE API, rather than one managed through Google Play Services.

 App installation via unknown sources remains a primary source of potentially harmful applications (PHA), with users being considerably more likely to install a PHA when downloading APKs from the internet, email or other means compared to those who only install applications from the Play Store.

 For all fully managed deployment scenarios (COBO, COPE, COSU) this isn’t a concern; in most cases EMMs disable unknown sources by default or at least offer the opportunity to do so via configs and policies.

 Work profile deployments however have been the exception; with intentionally limited management of a work profile device on a device level, and a greater focus on user privacy, many controls – including the blocking of unknown sources outside of the work profile – have not been available for organisations.